asmarking/chatbot/README.md

 node server.js

 ## How To Customize Chatbot <a name="how-it-works"></a>
-to add new training data add a dictionary to intents.json with the following formatt
+to add new training data add a dictionary to intents.json with the following format
 <pre>
 ```javascript
 {